ASHGI President and founding board member, C.A. Sharp, can conduct one- or two-day seminars for your club or group.

-Dog Genes: A Seminar – A day-long presentation covering all aspects of canine genetics.
+Dog Genes: A Seminar covers all aspects of canine genetics.
 This is available in Australian Shepherd and all/other breed versions.

-Chats – Small, informal question and answer sessions for 20 or fewer people.
-These sessions generally last from one to three hours.
-Chats are recommended as a second-day follow-up event rather than a stand-alone presentation.
+Chats – Informal question/answer and discussion sessions 10-50 people.
+These sessions generally last from one to three hours but can be full day events, too.
+Chats are recommended to follow one or more formal programs rather than stand-alone events.

 Selecting a Date